 3. Furka Pass, Central Alps, Switzerland

 The next drive on our list may seem familiar when you finally get to the top, as the Furka Pass was used for the filming of the famous Aston Martin DB5 Ford Mustang car chase in James Bond’s Goldfinger.
 The Furka Pass is part of the “Big 3” interconnected passes near the Andermatt and is within a few hundred meters of the Rhone Glacier.
-For us, the best part of this pass is the long sweeping road, which runs along the rock-face of the valley, where you can see for miles ahead and really put your foot down.
+For us, the best part of this pass is the long sweeping road, which runs along the rock-face of the valley, where you can see for miles ahead and soak up the majestic beauty of Switzerland.

 4. Route Napoleon, Alpes-Maritimes, France